chonorat/Pnueumonia/ReadMe.md

 #Data Generator Class

-The Data Generator is feeds formatted data to the network for training.
+The Data Generator feeds formatted data to the network for training.
 The generator samples batches of size 32, crops the images, resizes the images, and creates a mask for the image.
 Masks for images with pneumonia have the value 1 on the area of the bounding box and the value 0 everywhere else.
 Masks without a bounding box consist entirely of 0.

 #Neural Network